-Return to school must be completed before your child seeks medical clearance for full return to unrestricted sport activities.
+Return to school must come before full return to sport.

 When can my child return to sport?

 It is very important that your child does not go back to full participation in sport if they have any remaining concussion signs or symptoms.
 Returning too soon before full recovery from concussion puts your child at higher risk of sustaining another concussion, with symptoms that may be more severe and last longer.
 Return to sport and physical activity must follow a step-wise approach.